 Freege.org is a non profit organization dedicated to providing sustainable and accessible food sources to communities around the world.
 They do this by creating community refrigerators, which are stocked by members of the community.
 On their site, they maintain a database of the community fridges as well as provide resources for those who want to start their own.

 For this project, I focused on redesigning the landing page.
 I wanted the page to reflect the organization's mission and create something that would be sleek, modern, and user friendly.

-When I scrolled through Freedge.org's landing page, I found that there was a lot of information packed onto one page that could be reorganized into unique pages and relocated into the navigation bar.
-This was information such as individual locations and the team of people who worked on the project.
-I also found that some of the text and titles on the original landing page were difficult to read.
-I also found the landing page needed a donate button that stood out from the rest of the buttons, as well as a way to highlight their community impact.
+When I scrolled through Freedge.org's landing page, I found that there was a lot of information packed onto one page that could be reorganized into unique pages and added into the navigation bar.
+Information such as individual locations and the team of people who worked on the project were moved to their own pages.
+I also found that some of the text and titles were difficult to read and determined the landing page needed a donate button that stood out from the rest of the buttons.

 The critiques I focused on for my redesign were: